 The option MAY contain multiple domain names, but these domain names SHOULD be used to construct SRV lookups as specified in [BCMCS], rather than querying for different A records.
-The client MUST try the records in the order listed, applying the mechanism described in [BCMCS] for each entry.
-The client only resolves the subsequent domain names if attempts to contact the first one failed or yielded no common transport protocols between the client and the BCMCS controller or denote a domain that is administratively prohibited by client's policy.
+The client can try any or ALL of the domain names to construct the SRV lookups.
+The list of domain names MAY conatin the domain name of the access provider and it's partner networks that also offer broadcast and multicast service.